 - Student loans – student loans have a number of features that allow borrowers to extend the periods of time for repayment and in most cases, it is a good idea to pursue those avenues rather than making them part of a debt consolidator.

 - Putting your home at risk – with many debt consolidators, you are asked to put up some type of collateral.
 If that collateral is your home, you could wind up losing your home and still not have your debt paid off.

 - Sometimes lower is higher – debt consolidation loans often offer what appears to be a lower interest rate but after you are done paying all the associated fees, there is a chance you are actually paying more than you thought.

 - You’re concerned about your credit score – debt consolidators may have a negative impact on your credit score.

 In general, the interest payments on a student loan are significantly lower than if you were to take out another loan and try to pay that loan.
 Since student loan companies are often more willing to work with debtors who are behind on payments, this option should always be explored before considering consolidating student loan debt.
 Keep in mind, if you are paying a higher rate, you may want to consider a personal loan to pay off student loans.

 Your home as collateral

-Chances are if you have spoken to any debt consolidation loan companies, one of the solutions that have been offered to you is to take out a debt consolidation loan and allow them to put a second mortgage on your home or refinance your home and take cash out.
+Chances are if you have spoken to any debt consolidation lenders, one of the solutions that have been offered to you is to take out a debt consolidation loan and allow them to put a second mortgage on your home or refinance your home and take cash out.
 Neither of these options is typically a good idea.